Just as new chlorine-free papers are introduced and new production methods are devised, technical terms within the industry change and evolve.

 Be Aware: Papers sold as “elemental chlorine-free” (ECF) are not the same as “chlorine-free.”
 Products labeled as elemental chlorine-free were bleached with some form of chlorine or chlorine-based compound, producing dioxins.

-Both the Environmental Paper Network and the Chlorine Free Products Association have information about the best papers for the environment.
+The Environmental Paper Network has information about the best papers for the environment.

 Dioxin, created by bleaching with chlorine compounds, has been connected to cancer, infertility, learning disabilities, diabetes and other critical health problems.